Skip to content

 Learn how to write plugins

-You can learn more about plugin development in the Get started with plugins -page.
+You can learn more about plugin development in the introduction to plugins -page.